Ashlalala/aajonusnet/md/Books/The Recipe for Living Without Disease.md

 It is a false notion that water nurtures and hydrates tissue.
 In fact, water dries the cells while it bloats the body because 90% of it circulates in the blood serum without cellular absorption.
-That also applies to the H 2 O in cooked food.
-People who eat cooked food cannot absorb much of the H 2 O into their cells.
+That also applies to the H2O in cooked food.
+People who eat cooked food cannot absorb much of the H2O into their cells.
 Their cells become dehydrated.

+**PAGE 35**

-**The Recipe Fo r Hea l t hy L i ving & O p timal Re cipes**! (^) 35 Most people who consume cooked and processed food, processed drinks and water, evaporate 2 quarts of water during the night.
+Most people who consume cooked and processed food, processed drinks and water, evaporate 2 quarts of water during the night.
 Most people who consume live raw food including